-In accordance with Government Auditing Standards, we have also issued our report dated April 26, 2021 on our consideration of the Society's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated April 19, 2022, on our consideration of the Society's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Society's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Society's internal control over financial reporting and compliance.

-Sull'- Cupy CPA'S R
+Bull - Cupy CPA'S PC

-Allan Smith and Company, CPAs PC Stoughton, Massachusetts April 26, 2021
+Allan Smith and Company, CPAs PC Stoughton, Massachusetts

+April 19, 2022